 Looking for one of the best free tools?
 This is an open-source and free network scanning tool, with the ability to scan ports and IP addresses quickly and efficiently.
 The tool provides a report of data on each device on the network, including NetBIOS, MAC and IP address, computer name, and hostname.
 However, open-source tools often require more know-how on the user’s part and aren’t my usual pick for business use.

 Angry IP Scanner can also produce reports in XML, CSV, and TXT format, which is useful for exporting data and other information within your business.
 It uses a multi-threaded scanning approach, which uses a separate scanning thread for each IP address.
 This helps to improve the scanning process and make it more accurate.

 Picking the Best IP Scanner

 When I want to discover IP addresses on my network or scan for data generally, I tend to lean toward using a network scanning tool rather than trying to do it manually.
-Many network scanners have simple interfaces, and some go above and beyond in terms of ease-of-use and clean interface appearance.
+Many network device scanners have simple interfaces, and some go above and beyond in terms of ease-of-use and clean interface appearance.
 I like using SolarWinds IP Address Manager, as it contains a pretty hefty solution in a lightweight package, with a free trial for people who want to try it out without commitment.

 Ultimate Guide to Network Monitoring: If you’re looking for more in-depth information on how to monitor and look after your network, take a look here for a beginner’s guide followed by more expert-level instructions.